Your Bag

 What causes piles?

-1. Straining while on the toilet
+1. Straining on the toilet or spending a long time on the toilet

-7. Constipation and diarrhoea
+2. Constipation or diarrhoea

-8. Anal intercourse
+6. Anal intercourse

 Other help with piles (haemorrhoids)